mzient/genFFT/README.txt

 The library features x86 SIMD backends for both single- and double-precision numbers.
 Currently it only supports power-of-two sizes.

+The library can be used in one of 2 ways:
+1. Native (header-only)
+2. Dispatch (prebuilt)

+Native variant is easy to integrate.
+It is the recommended variant for code running on development machine or when the target architecture is known.

+Dispatch mode builds the library with various CPU extensions on or off and the actual implementation is chosen at run-time on the client machine.
+This variant is useful for binary distribution.

 Usage:
 #include <genFFT/fft.h>